-- 45. On August 22, 2022, GSLI's Managing Director, Meeta Kothare, an anti-free market activist, emailed Lowery's tweet criticizing the institute's ESG event to Dean Mills and GSLI's Executive Director, Jeffrey Hales.
-The email's subject line was, "Lowery's tweets have started again" suggesting that Kothare, Mills, and Hales had previously discussed Lowery's tweets. - 46.
+45.68.
+On August 22, 2022, GSLI's Managing Director, Meeta Kothare, an anti-free market activist, emailed Lowery's tweet criticizing the institute's ESG event to Dean Mills and GSLI's Executive Director, Jeffrey Hales.
+The email's subject line was, "Lowery's tweets have started again" suggesting that Kothare, Mills, and Hales had previously discussed Lowery's tweets.

+46.69.
 Addressing Dean Mills in the email, Kothare added, "Lil . . .
 I'm becoming very concerned about the safety of our events at this rate.
 The tweets start as soon as any poster about us goes up somewhere in the building."
-Betraying that her true objection to Lowery's tweet was not safety, she added, "Thankfully, this time he has not tagged some politician." - 47.
+Betraying that her true objection to Lowery's tweet was not safety, she added, "Thankfully, this time he has not tagged some politician."

+47.70.
 Kothare then forwarded the email she had sent to Mills and Hales about Lowery to another finance professor, Laura Starks, asking, "Do our finance colleagues know about this?
 Should Sheridan [Titman] be told?
 This is an ongoing story.
-At what point will he [Lowery] stir up real trouble?" - 48.
+At what point will he [Lowery] stir up real trouble?"

+- 48.71.
 Starks, in turn, forwarded the email chain to defendant Titman.
 "Please see issue below.
-Given the political mood in the country today, this is not acceptable and is potentially quite dangerous." - 49.
-Titman responded, "We should have a discussion of what is appropriate on twitter we want to encourage intellectual discourse, but I don't think rude comments are acceptable."

-- 50. In another email, Kothare complained to Titman that Lowery had criticized her institute's sustainability minor and sometimes tagged elected officials. - 51.
+Given the political mood in the country today, this is not acceptable and is potentially quite dangerous." - 49.72.
+Titman responded, "We should have a discussion of what is appropriate on twitter we want to encourage intellectual discourse, but I don't think rude comments are acceptable." - 50.73.
+In another email, Kothare complained to Titman that Lowery had criticized her institute's sustainability minor and sometimes tagged elected officials. - 51.74.
 Defendant Titman responded to Kothare's censorship demands by forwarding Lowery the original email Kothare sent to Dean Mills, omitting the header so that Lowery could not see the sender.
-He could tell only that Mills was the recipient, as that email opened by addressing "Lil." - 52.
+He could tell only that Mills was the recipient, as that email opened by addressing "Lil." - 52.75.
 Along with the forwarded email, Titman wrote Lowery, "You don't seem to be making friends.
 It is probably in your interest to come up with a class for the Spring that is likely to be popular . . .
-In any event, the appropriate response is to jointly sponsor a panel discussion on ESG." - 53.
+In any event, the appropriate response is to jointly sponsor a panel discussion on ESG." - 53.76.
 Lowery responded, "I consider this a threat.
-I can certainly criticize events." - 54.
-As a result of Titman's threats, as well as those of Mills and Burris, Lowery set his Twitter account to "private," meaning that only his followers could see his tweets, replies, and re-tweets, not the general public.
-Setting his account to "private" also reduces the reach of any commentary Lowery posted on Twitter or might in the future post on Twitter. - 55.
-He also stopped tweeting altogether as of late August 2022, although he has not deleted his account and would like to resume tweeting, re-tweeting, replying to other posts, and otherwise commenting on matters as before.
+I can certainly criticize events." - 77.
+In another email, sent to Starks on Kothare, Titman stated about